You want smart political talk without the meltdowns?

 I mean, we haven't talked about it a lot on this show, but there is definitely a lot of news out about the Biden family right now that is being vetted and sourced.

-And, you know, what I find really scary is that we went and spent 40 million dollars of the American taxpayers' money to do an investigation into a dossier and a collusion scheme that was never real.
+And, you know, what I find really scary is that we went and spent $40 million of the American taxpayers' money to do an investigation into a dossier and a collusion scheme that was never real.

-You know, we had Muller and his minions every single day trying.
+You know, we had Moeller and his minions every single day trying.

 I mean, it was literally a crime in search of evidence.

-And now it's this this horrible thing where we're seeing these.
+And now it's this horrible thing where we're seeing these.

-I mean, we've got the guy weighing his crack, and he's with prostitutes, and he's potentially uh doing child sex trafficking in the FBI.
+I mean, we've got the guy weighing his crack and he's with prostitutes and he's potentially doing child sex trafficking in the FBI.

-There's you know, statements that we're trying to get to the bottom of his activity, and that you know, he's got his he's texting his father the pictures.
+There's statements that we're trying to get to the bottom of his activity and that he's got his, he's texting his father the pictures.

 So it's not like they can say that they don't know.